Canada authorises Pfizer's Omicron retooled booster | Health

 Canada authorises Pfizer's Omicron retooled booster

 Canada on Friday authorised updated COVID-19 booster shots from Pfizer Inc and its partner BioNTech SE that target the Omicron BA.4 and BA.5 subvariants, according to the government's website.
-The booster shot, which has been authorised for people 12 years and older, is the second to get clearance from Health Canada after Moderna Inc's modified booster last month.
+Pfizer and BioNTech said in a joint statement the companies will make "significant volumes of the vaccine available in the coming days".

 Canada on Friday authorised updated COVID-19 booster shots from Pfizer Inc and its partner BioNTech SE that target the Omicron BA.4 and BA.5 subvariants, according to the government's website.